arielfr/help-in-need-bot/README.md

 ### Posts on Facebook Page

-We also implemented the [FB Graphic API](https://developers.facebook.com/docs/graph-api/) to post on our Facebook Page when a user reports a location.
-The post can trigger a notification to users that follows our Page.
+We also implemented the [FB Graphic API](https://developers.facebook.com/docs/graph-api/) to post on our Facebook Page when a user report a location.
+Hence, every user who follow our page will see reporting updates.

 <kbd>
     <img src="https://user-images.githubusercontent.com/4379982/44758880-4e37bb80-ab0d-11e8-9492-a26a25342034.png">